stan-czajka/TogglSync/readme.md

 You can also request *synchronizer* to post a message to particular channel.
 For that you have to fill `channel` key in `config.yml`.
 If you want to receive a message on default incoming webhook channel, remove this key from `config.yml`.

-`channel` key in `config.yml` can be also a list and `Toggl2Redmine` will send a message to every specified channel.
+`channel` key in `config.yml` can be also a list and `TogglSync` will send a message to every specified channel.
 If you want to send a message to a particular channel and to default channel, add an empty channel and this particular one to `channel` list:

 ```
   channel: ["", "#channell"]